frctl/fractal.build/docs/guide/05-components/10-configuration.md

 ### variants

 An array of variant configuration objects.
-See the variant properties options (below) and the [variants documentation](/docs/components/variants.md) for more information on working with variants.
+See the variant properties options (below) and the {{ link('@variants', 'variants documentation') }} for more information on working with variants.

 Many variant properties are **inherited from the parent component**, and all apart from the `name` value are optional.